jercatallo/barcode-tool/README.md

 ## barcode-tool

-`barcode-tool` is a lightweight npm package that utilizes the Barcode Detection API to enable barcode scanning directly in web browsers.
-Easily integrate barcode scanning functionality into your web applications for inventory management, product identification, and more.
+`barcode-tool` is a lightweight npm package that facilitates barcode generation and detection.
+It leverages the Barcode Detection API for barcode scanning directly in web browsers and provides an intuitive interface for generating various barcode formats.
+Seamlessly integrate barcode functionality into your web applications for tasks such as inventory management, product identification, and more.

 ## Supported Barcode Detector Formats